Master of Science (Geophysics)

 This course is not eligible for Commonwealth Support, however additional Australian government income support may be available for eligible students.
 Please refer to the Study Assist website and contact the Student Services team for more details.

-You must have a bachelor degree in science and have achieved competency in geophysics or a related discipline to the level of second year tertiary study.
+- Recognised bachelor degree in science with competency in geophysics or a related discipline to the level of second-year tertiary study.
+Special consideration will be given to geoscience graduates with associate degrees or diplomas and several years of industry experience.

 Please note: this course is not suitable for students who have completed the Bachelor of Science (Geophysics) (Honours) at Curtin.